• Home

 Hero image with an icon representing AI art

-Good prompts are the backbone of good outputs.
+Good AI prompts are the backbone of good outputs.
 This is true for ChatGPT and even more so for AI image generation tools.
 But while ChatGPT provides solid responses even with super basic prompts, AI art generators tend to require more attention to detail—and more attempts—before you get what you're looking for.

 AI art prompting is much more of an art than a science, but I've put together a starting point for you.
 I'll start with the structure of a good AI art prompt, and then I'll give you some starting words and expressions you can use to make images go from "ok…?" to "wow."